12 Strategy Games Like Chess (But More Fun) — 2026 Guide

 Win by capturing your opponent’s Duke (their king equivalent).
 The game creates situations where a seemingly weak piece becomes powerful after flipping, or a dominant piece becomes vulnerable.
 It rewards memory, planning, and adapting to chaos.

-Best for: Chess players frustrated by opening memorization who want pure tactical thinking.
+Best for: Chess players frustrated by opening memorization who want pure tactical thinking without months of study.

 Players: 2 | Time: 30-90 minutes | Why chess players love it: The deepest abstract game in existence